Quotations-team/documentation/technical_spec.md

 4. **Guide Pages**
     1. `ViewPager`
-    ViewPager is a android class for screen swiping / sliding.
-We are using a already make ViewPager starter project. **???
-Saman please edit this part ???**
+    ViewPager is a android class for screen paging nevigation (3 dots).
+We are using a already make ViewPager starter project.
     2. `Button`
     Click the Button to go to splash screen.
     ![alt text](http://hills.ccsf.edu/~yliu192/cs177/p2_guide_pages.png)